tuobangli/author_ber3/README.md

 # author_ber3

-visit UC Berkeley as a prospect student
+visit UC Berkeley as a prospect student.